jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-21b.md

 and from these ascertained facts a clear and prompt conclusion as to particular issues would have to be derived according to the rules of logical inference—with so high a degree of general efficiency moreover that one man’s opinion could be held, without glaring absurdity, to be roughly as good as every other man’s.
+3

-3 And all this the modal citizen would have to perform for himself and independently of pressure groups and propaganda, 4 for volitions and inferences that are imposed upon the electorate obviously do not qualify for ultimate data of the democratic process.
+All this the modal citizen would have to perform for himself and independently of pressure groups and propaganda, 4 for volitions and inferences that are imposed upon the electorate obviously do not qualify for ultimate data of the democratic process.
 The question